nkte8/ytdlpServer/README.md

 ## How to use

-1. send request like: `curl -X GET "http://localhost:5000/dl?url=https://www.youtube.com/watch?v=XXXXXXXXXX"`
+1. send request like: `curl -X GET "http://localhost:5000/dl?fmt=mp4&url=https://www.youtube.com/watch?v=XXXXXXXXXX"`
-2. wait a minute and will generate the most quarity `mp4` video.
+2. wait a minute and will generate best quarity `mp4` video to your directory.

 To make it easy, I recommend create iOS Shortcut like that...